This post may contain affiliate links. Please see our disclosure policy.

 Toppings: just like British pancakes you can make these pannukakku as decadent as you like.
 Although I have kept with fruit, cream and icing sugar, feel free to go to town!
 Nutella is always a winner on pancakes, but other spreads work well too.
 I also love Lotus Biscoff, my easy homemade pistachio cream or easy lemon curd for a zesty twist.
 A drizzle of maple syrup or whipped honey butter adds a gentle sweetness.

-Texture: sometimes I sprinkle my pannukakku with chopped or flaked nuts before serving.
+Texture: Sometimes I sprinkle my pannukakku with chopped or flaked nuts before serving.
 Almonds, pistachios and hazelnuts all work really well.
 Always toast them first to really bring out the flavour.

 Here’s how to make Pannukakku with Whipped Mascarpone Cream and Poached Rhubarb: